 Santiago Lake Atitlan is the furthest point from Panajachel, about 45 minutes by boat.

 Santa Catarina Palopó

-Santa Catarina is one of Atitlan’s prettiest towns thanks to its painting project that involves brightly colored buildings painted with geometric shapes.
-It is a traditional village, belonging to the Kaqchikel Mayans, with an open, lush waterfront and a few nice accommodations, such as the top rated Casa Palopo (photo of their pool above.)
+Santa Catarina Palopo is one of Atitlan’s prettiest towns thanks to its painting project that involves brightly colored buildings painted with geometric shapes.
+It is a traditional village, belonging to the Kaqchikel Mayans, with an open, lush waterfront and a few nice accommodations, such as the top-rated Casa Palopo (photo of their pool above.)
 Tzampoc Resort is also known to have a really nice infinity pool, which you can buy a day pass for.
 Santa Catarina is also known for their hot springs, Aguas Termales Natural, found directly on the lake.

 Santa Catarina is located really close to Panajachel, about 10 minutes by boat.